 Each Nominating Committee shall nominate at least two candidates.
 All nominees’ names shall be submitted to the Society’s Secretary within 30 days following the appointment of the Nominating Committees.

-The Nominations Committee for the Associate Member Directors shall consist of the last four Society Presidents with the Immediate Past-President serving as the chairman.
+The Nominations Committee for the Associate Member Representative shall consist of the last four Society Presidents with the Immediate Past-President serving as the chairman.
 The Nominating Committee shall nominate at least two candidates.
-All nominees' names shall be submitted to the Society's Secretary within 30 days following the appointment of the Nominating Committees.
+All nominees’ names shall be submitted to the Society’s Secretary within 30 days following the appointment of the Nominating Committees.

-The election of Directors shall be conducted by electronic polling and/or by postal mail.
-Each eligible voting member of the Society shall be notified by the Society's Executive Director not less than 60 days prior to distribution of the electronic or postal ballot of the pending election.
+The election of Board Representatives shall be conducted by electronic polling and/or by postal mail.
+Each eligible voting member of the Society shall be notified by the Society’s Executive Director not less than 60 days prior to distribution of the electronic or postal ballot of the pending election.
 This notice shall include instructions for utilizing the electronic polling process and to request a paper ballot in lieu of voting electronically.
 A ballot (electronic or paper) shall be mailed not less than 60 days prior to the end of the calendar year.
 The ballot shall list the names of the candidates proposed by the Nominating Committee.
-The votes shall be tabulated by the Society's Executive Director or a designee and reported to the Board of Directors by the Society's Executive Director.
+The votes shall be tabulated by the Society’s Executive Director or a designee and reported to the Board by the Society’s Executive Director.

-The Society's Executive Director shall also notify all nominees of the election results.
-The Regional Director nominee receiving the highest number of votes shall be elected as the Board member representing the respective region.
-The Associate Member Director nominee receiving the highest number of votes shall be elected as the Board member representing the Associate Members.
+The Society’s Executive Director shall also notify all nominees of the election results.
+The Regional Representative nominee receiving the highest number of votes shall be elected as the Board member representing the respective region.
+The Associate Member Representative nominee receiving the highest number of votes shall be elected as the Board member representing the Associate Members.
 In the event of a tie vote, the nominee with the most years of continuous membership in the Society shall be declared the winner.
-The results shall be communicated to the membership through the Society's newsletter or other appropriate publications.
+The results shall be communicated to the membership through the Society’s newsletter or other appropriate publications.

 Section 4.
 Forfeiture of and Removal from Office